kubernetes-sigs/karpenter/designs/disruption-controls-by-method.md

 This approach aligns well with controls that apply to all existing actions.
 The proposal presented here is similar to the one mentioned above in relation to the actions we allow to be defined (All, Consolidation, Drift, Expiration, Emptiness).

 This proposal is currently scoped for disruptionBudgets by action.
-However, we should also consider incorporating other generic disruption controls into the PerActionControls, even if we do not implement them immediately.
+However, we should also consider incorporating other generic disruption controls into the PerMethodControls, even if we do not implement them immediately.
 Moving ConsolidateAfter and ExpireAfter into the per-action controls is a significant migration that requires careful planning and its own dedicated design.
 This proposal simply demonstrates a potential model that highlights the benefits of defining controls at a per-action level of granularity.

 ### Pros + Cons
 * 👍 This model starts to make more sense as we continue to add general behaviors that apply to all disruption actions where users will want control on the action level.